1TSnakers/models/README.md

 [![Update Hugging Face Models](https://github.com/1TSnakers/models/actions/workflows/update_models.yml/badge.svg)](https://github.com/1TSnakers/models/actions/workflows/update_models.yml)

-This is a thing for a side project, it's just a thing that filters hugging face models so that I don't need to run something that takes a long time.
+This is a thing for a side project, it's just a thing that filters HuggingFace models so that I don't need to run something that takes a long time.

 Because the time syntax could be a little bit confusing, here are some code samples of JavaScript and Python.